FrazNaveed/documentation-site/README.md

     DATABASE_URI=postgres://postgres:postgres@127.0.0.1:5432/postgres
     PAYLOAD_SECRET=payload
     ```
-1. In a new terminal window, run `docker:init` from this project's root directory.
+1. In a new terminal window, run `npm run docker:init` from this project's root directory.
 This will bootstrap a Postgres Database,
    seed it with the necessary data for Payload, and start a Postgres container.
 1. Run the development server with `npm run dev`.